This tutorial continues from the previous part.

 You'll see the following menu:

-Select, Field Settings (or Value Field Settings in Excel 2010 and 2013).
+Select, Field Settings (or Value Field Settings in Excel 2010 to 2016).
 You'll then see the following dialogue box:

 Change the Formula from Sum to Average, and then click OK.
 Your Average formula won't be formatted to any decimal places.
 So highlight you data.
 On the Home tab in Excel, locate the Number panel.
 Format your Averages so that it has no decimal places.
 Your Pivot Table will then look like this: